At what age does PMS begin? Various conditions: what can pregnancy be confused with?

 But the most complete is the hormonal theory, which explains the symptoms of PMS by fluctuations in the level of sex hormones in the 2nd phase of the menstrual cycle.
 For the normal, harmonious functioning of a woman’s body, the balance of sex hormones is very important:

-• - they improve physical and mental well-being, increase tone, creativity, speed of assimilation of information, learning abilities
+• - they improve physical and mental well-being, increase tone, creativity, speed of assimilation of information, and learning abilities

 • androgens - affect libido, increase energy, performance